Skip to main content

 Use custom My Domain

-If your organization blocks login.salesforce.com and requires authentication through your custom domain (e.g., acme.my.salesforce.com):
+If your organization blocks login.salesforce.com and requires authentication through your custom domain (e.g., yourcompany.my.salesforce.com):

 {